-Clear Recovery’s Teen and Adolescent Program recognizes the unique stressors that young people of today face – from living in the digital world, to struggles with a sense of self and identity – our teens are experiencing a new wave of mental health challenges.
+Clear Recovery’s Teen Mental Health Treatment Program recognizes the unique stressors that young people of today face – from living in the digital world, to struggles with a sense of self and identity and self-harm – our teens are experiencing a new wave of mental health challenges.

-Our evidence-based and individualized treatment approach is designed to treat the modern teen in this digital age who is struggling with issues related to depression, anxiety, trauma, and more.
-Our teen outpatient program in Los Angeles, CA offers a safe environment in which teens can explore the origins of dysfunctional coping mechanisms such as self-harm, disordered eating, suicidal ideations, and/or substance use, and learn healthier and more adaptable coping mechanisms.
+Our evidence-based and individualized treatment approach is designed to treat the modern teen in this digital age who is struggling with mental health issues related to depression, anxiety, trauma, and more.
+Our teen mental health treatment program in the South Bay of Los Angeles offers a safe environment in which teens and young adults can explore the origins of dysfunctional coping mechanisms such as self-harm, disordered eating, suicidal ideations, and/or substance abuse, and learn healthier and more adaptable coping mechanisms.

-Clear’s teen outpatient program is designed to address client’s individualized needs with an adequate amount of support.
-For this, we offer several levels of care at our Los Angeles facility.
+Clear’s teen outpatient program is designed to address young adult’s individualized needs with an adequate amount of support.
+For this, we offer several levels of care at our Los Angeles treatment center.